Self-doubt can be a bitch.

 So I thought I would take a closer look at why we tend to doubt ourselves.
 Taking the time to examine why we struggle with self-doubt can help us on the road to finding a solution and get us back to feeling good about ourselves.

-In this post, I’ll be talking more with the why rather than the how to find a solution but rest assured each of these doubts can be worked through when they raise their not so pretty heads.
+In this post, I’ll be talking more about the reasons than the solutions but rest assured each of these doubts can be worked through when they raise their not-so-pretty heads.

-Here are some of the reasons we doubt ourselves.
+Here are 13 reasons we doubt ourselves.
 See if you recognize any of these within yourself.

 We don’t have the required skills